-Thomas A. Dubbs concentrates his practice on the representation of institutional investors in domestic and multinational securities cases.
-Recognized as a leading securities class action attorney, Tom has been named as a top litigator by Chambers & Partners for six consecutive years.
+Thomas A. Dubbs focuses on the representation of institutional investors in domestic and multinational securities cases.
+Recognized as a leading securities class action attorney, Tom has been named as a top litigator by Chambers & Partners for ten consecutive years.

 Representing an affiliate of the Amalgamated Bank, the largest labor-owned bank in the United States, a team led by Tom successfully litigated a class action against Bristol-Myers Squibb, which resulted in a settlement of $185 million as well as major corporate governance reforms.
 He has argued before the United States Supreme Court and has argued 10 appeals dealing with securities or commodities issues before the United States Courts of Appeals.